Why Is Heroin So Deadly Today?

 Overdose from heroin can happen to any user at any time during any use of the drug.
 Whether it is their first use or the person has a long history with the drug, the next hit could be the last.
 As an illicit substance, there is no way for a person to know with certainty what they are getting and how strong it is 11.

 A person who has repeatedly abused heroin or other opioids will develop a tolerance, meaning they will come to need increasing amounts of the substance to feel the wanted effects 1.
-Should a person, even one with a high tolerance to heroin, unknowingly use from a batch laced with fentanyl or another potent adulterant, the combination of substances could easily overwhelm their body because it is so much stronger than normal heroin.
+Should a person, even one with a high tolerance, unknowingly use from a batch laced with fentanyl or another potent adulterant, the combination of substances could easily overwhelm their body because it is so much stronger than normal heroin.

-Using a large amount of heroin or using heroin combined with a stronger substance increases the high but also the potential to experience dangerous physical side effects.
+Using a large amount of heroin or using it combined with a stronger substance increases the high but also the potential to experience dangerous physical side effects.
 Opioids and other depressants severely impact breathing and in the case of overdose, breathing could become dangerously slowed or stopped completely 1.

 How long does it take to die from a heroin overdose?